+The collection of measured UE trajectory as well as UE performance feedback is triggered via the Handover Preparation procedure.

-The cell-based UE trajectory prediction, which can be used e.g. for the Mobility Optimization use case, is transferred to the target NG-RAN node via the Handover Request message to provide information for e.g. subsequent mobility decisions.
+Cell-based UE trajectory prediction, which can be used e.g. for the Mobility Optimization use case, is transferred to the target NG-RAN node via the Handover Request message to provide information for e.g. subsequent mobility decisions.
+Cell-based UE trajectory prediction is limited to the next one hop target NG-RAN node.

 The metric of Energy Cost (EC), which can be used e.g. for the Network Energy Saving use case, is introduced and can be exchanged with the neighbouring NG-RAN nodes upon request.